google/sound-checker/docs/MediaCodecTests.md

 For a spectrogram, each vertical bar is the density of frequencies for a particular time frame.
 So instead of frequency bins being in one graph in the sine wave graph, the frequency bins are mapped to one line, with higher frequencies being higher.
-We should expect most data to be within the correct signal bin, resulting in an appearance of hills.
+We should expect most data to be within the correct signal bin, resulting in a smooth narrow line.
+A poor result will have data smeared vertically instead.

 ## File Encoding Tests